wtechgo/vidhop-android/readme.md

 Handling metadata JSON files happens with [JQ](https://github.com/stedolan/jq).

-Finally, VidHop (`install.sh`) installs a bunch of useful packages like `openssh, rsync, mediainfo, selenium and beautifulsoup4 (for scraping channel avatar images) and tor, proxychains-ng (for dealing with censored videos)`
-.

-`install.sh` resolved several issues, listed [here](#issues-installsh-resolved)
+VidHop stands on the shoulders of giants: packages and libraries, that need to be installed.
+On Termux/Android however, if you ran the [installation script](https://github.com/wtechgo/vidhop-android/blob/master/install.sh), all of that has been taken care of.

 ## VidHop Sync

 Phones have limited storage so users will want to transfer their downloads from their phone to their computer.

-Moreover, metadata collected on the computer has to be copied to the phone so users can query their video library while on the move.
+Moreover, metadata collected on the computer has to be copied to the phone so users can query their video library on their phone.

 VidHop provides command `syncvidhop` for this scenario though SSH has to be configured such that laptop and phone can establish an SSH connection.

-Note: Configuring VidHop Sync is not required for downloading videos, channels, metadata etc. to work.
+Note: Configuring VidHop Sync is not required to use VidHop for downloading videos, channels, metadata etc. That said, to have `syncvidhop` working is pretty awesome.

 ### Configuration